csound-flossmanual/csound-floss/book/14-a-methods-of-writing-csound-scores.md

 the limited classical score into highly flexible and modular text-based compositional environment.

-Transitioning away from the Classical Csound Score
+### Transitioning away from the Classical Csound Score

-Composers concerned about transitioning from the classical Csound score into this new environment should fear not.
 Only two changes are necessary to get started.
-First, the optional bin argument for the CsScore tag needs to specify \"python pysco.py\" .
-Second, all existing classical Csound score code works when placed inside the score() function.
+First, the optional *bin* argument for the CsScore tag needs to specify "python pysco.py" .
+Second, all existing classical Csound score code works when placed inside the *score()* function.

     <CsScore bin="python pysco.py">